scc-digitalhub/docs/user/docs/scenarios/etl/intro.md

 Access Jupyter from your Coder instance and create a new notebook.
 If a Jupyter workspace isn't already available, create one from its template.

-We'll now start writing code.
 Copy the snippets of code from here and paste them in your notebook, then execute them with *Shift+Enter*.
 After running, Jupyter will create a new code cell.

-The notebook file covering this scenario, as well as files for individual functions, are available in the `documentation/examples/etl` path within the repository of this documentation.
+Alternatively, the final notebook for this scenario can be found in the `user/examples/etl` path within the repository of this documentation, together with any additional related files.

 ## Set-up